Covering techniques in Auslander-Reiten theory: Acknowledgements

 \section{Acknowledgements}

 Part of the work presented in this text was done while the second named author was visiting Universit\'e de Sherbrooke (Qu\'ebec, Canada).
 He thanks Ibrahim Assem and the Department of Mathematics there for the warm hospitality.
+The authors thank the referee for several suggestions improving the quality of the presentation and the proofs.